nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 The Nabto platform relies on DNS to resolve hostnames to ip addresses.
 This functionality is supplied to Nabto via the `struct np_dns` structure.
 Just like the `np_timestamp` structure the module consist of a pointer to possible userdata and a pointer to a function list providing needed DNS functionallity.

+All in all, the two important structs looks like this:

 ```
 struct np_dns {
     const struct np_dns_functions* vptr;